vividsystem/vividsystem/README.md

 ## Hi there 👋
-### So yeah you stumbled across my page!
-Good luck and have fun!
+### So you stumbled across my Github Profile, right?
+Here you can see the stuff related to me:

 My projects: